alexgitub/pow-faucet/README.md

 ### Quickest deploy

 Build and deploy this smart contract to a development account.
-This development account will be created automatically and is not intended to be permanent.
+[Dev Accounts](https://docs.near.org/docs/concepts/account#dev-accounts) are auto-generated accounts to assist in developing and testing smart contracts.
 Please see the "Standard deploy" section for creating a more personalized account to deploy to.

 ```bash
 near dev-deploy --wasmFile res/faucet.wasm --helperUrl https://near-contract-helper.onrender.com